How it all began

 Josh is a serial entrepreneur starting his first company in college, a nonprofit aimed to fund student-led service projects.
 His second venture was the first online network to track and validate student volunteer hours.
 Over the past 10 years, he has worked with global nonprofits helping young entrepreneurs take action and create impact.
 Prior to starting Catapult, he served as an Entrepreneur-in-Residence for Ashoka’s Youth Venture, a global organization that promotes a global culture of youth initiated positive change.
 Josh earned his bachelor’s degree from Westmont College where he graduated cum laude with three degrees in economics and business, communication studies, and social science.
 Josh loves cycling and lives in New York City with his wife Lucy.

-As Catapult’s Chief Product Officer, Chris has lead the development of the Incubator’s curriculum and has overseen various cohorts in Silicon Valley, Chicago, Boston, and New York City.
-Previously, Chris has helped Ashoka’s Youth Venture scale throughout the Pacific North West and coached young entrepreneurs in Ernst and Young’s Young Entrepreneur of the Year competition.
-Chris has spent time showing Fortune 50 companies how to build new businesses and used all elements of customer research, ideation, and financial modeling to help these companies launch $100 million dollar businesses.
-He also spends time with a mobile technology company in Silicon Valley steering strategic direction for global expansion.
+Chris has lead the development of the Incubator’s curriculum and has overseen cohorts in Silicon Valley, Chicago, and New York City.
+Previously, Chris helped Ashoka’s Youth Venture scale throughout the US and coached young entrepreneurs in Ernst and Young’s Young Entrepreneur of the Year competition.
+Chris has spent time showing Fortune 50 companies how to build new businesses and used elements of customer research, ideation, and financial modeling to help these companies launch $100 million dollar businesses.
 In his free time Chris loves to play ultimate frisbee: he’s a college champion, national champion, and won the world championships in 2014.

 Director, Parent Program